Advocacy for Immigrant and Refugee Health Needs

-- Effective advocacy involves carefully documenting and defining the problem, targeting an ‘audience’ or group that can effect change, proposing a solution, and using evidence and data as a basis for each effort.
+- Effective advocacy involves carefully documenting and defining the problem, identifying an ‘audience’ or group that can effect change, proposing a solution, and using evidence, data and storytelling to support each effort.

 - Individual stories can be very effective at bringing about change.
 Advocates need to obtain families’ permission and ensure they are aware of the implications of going public with their stories.

 - Effecting change can take time.
-It’s important to review a strategy regularly and see whether anything needs to be changed.
+It is important to review advocacy strategies regularly to measure progress and identify new opportunities or challenges.

-Children and youth new to Canada are a heterogeneous group with health needs both similar to and distinct from Canadian-born children and youth.1,2 It can be difficult, sometimes impossible for newcomers to access health care that is both culturally and language-appropriate.
-Because of this service gap, clinicians often find themselves acting as patient advocates.3
+Children and youth new to Canada are a heterogeneous group with health needs both similar to and distinct from Canadian-born children and youth.
+It can be difficult or sometimes impossible for newcomers to access health care that is both culturally and language-appropriate.
+Because of this service gap, clinicians often find themselves acting as patient advocates.

 Advocacy by health professionals

-- Policy advocacy: calling for changes to policies and legislation that will benefit most or all children and youth new to Canada (e.g., access to care for children of refugee parents awaiting review of their status).6
+- Policy advocacy: calling for changes to policies, regulation and legislation that will benefit most or all children and youth new to Canada (e.g., access to healthcare for children of refugee parents awaiting review of their status).

 - System advocacy: working to achieve practice changes that improve quality of life and development for several or many children and youth (e.g., ensuring access to culturally and language-appropriate developmental assessments).

-- Case advocacy: pleading for resources for an individual patient (e.g., access to a needed medication for a refugee child).
+- Case advocacy: speaking out on behalf of an individual patient to obtain resources and/or improve access to care (e.g., access to a needed medication for a refugee child).